Using the Virtual Filesystem

 Limitations

-A virtual file system needs a root folder all synchronization items will be stored in.
-The following locations are not allowed as synchronization root:
+A virtual file system needs a root folder where all synchronization items will be stored.
+The following locations are not allowed as a synchronization root:

 • The root of a disk like D:\